Melirius/AMD-GCN-ISA-for-CLRX/README.md

 Initial [release](https://marketplace.visualstudio.com/items?itemName=dbaumeis.amd-gcn-isa) by Dominik Baumeister.
 ### 1.0.1
 Extension to different types of commands and comments by Ivan Siutsou basing partly on the [highlighting schemes of CLRadeonExtender](https://github.com/CLRX/CLRX-mirror/tree/master/editors).
+### 1.0.2
+Some improvments in highlighting and documentation.

 ## License